ldenti/ldenti.github.io/index.md

 My research focuses on developing heuristics and tools for the analysis of WGS data.
 In other words, I really enjoy programming and playing with any kind of sequencing data.

-In my free time I like playing videogames, playing basketball, and watching NBA games.

 <br/> <br/>

 ### Education